mradcliffe/larama/README.md

 larama is a standalone Symfony console application for Laravel.

-It borrows the "alias" concept from [drush](https://github.com/drush-ops/drush) so that you can run artisan commands from any directory for any site on a web server given a site alias.
+It borrows the "alias" concept and some other commands from [drush](https://github.com/drush-ops/drush) so that you can run artisan commands from any directory for any site on a web server given a site alias.
 Additionally it provides convenience commands for artisan such as "db:cli", "db:drop", "db:dump" and "app:status".

 ## Commands